 This speaker can be up to 8 inches in size, while most ceiling speakers measure 6.5 inches.
 Because they are more prominent, it is essential to place them correctly.
 They shouldn’t take away the atmosphere of your space.

 They should be sufficient so that they don’t draw too much attention.
 This can restrict the space where you can place them.
 For smaller-sized rooms, this can be problematic.

 In-ceiling speakers, which are usually circular-shaped, are designed to fit into your ceiling.
-Ceilings make great places for speakers.
-The speakers are not in your direct line of sight and provide an extra dimension of sound.
+Ceilings make great places for speaker.
+The speaker is not in your direct line of sight and provides an extra dimension of sound.

-In-ceiling speakers can be purchased individually or as a whole set.
+In-ceiling speaker can be purchased individually or as a whole set.
 They are downward-firing.
 For a high-quality speaker product, individual ceiling audio products are affordable at about $40-50.

 You can use them in one or more rooms.
-These speakers can create a fluid, moving sound in many rooms.
+This speaker can create a fluid, moving sound in many rooms.
 You will love the subtle, flexible surround sound experience they offer indoors and out.

 There may be more questions regarding ceiling audio operation and design.
 If so, please refer to the accompanying articles.
-They will explain whether your speakers require a backbox or an amp and what safety concerns there might be with speakers being near insulation.
+They will explain whether your speaker requires a backbox or an amp and what safety concerns there might be with speaker being near insulation.

 Your in-ceiling audio systems will blend right into the design of your main living space, dedicated theater room, or outdoor entertainment area.
 No matter where they are located, they won’t detract from the clean, sophisticated appearance.

 Although they can be attractive, they are often not noticeable.
 They blend seamlessly into your space.
 They are very pleasing to the eye.